MicrosoftDocs/win32/desktop-src/IndexSrv/creating-admin-helper-objects.md

 ---
 title: Creating Admin Helper Objects
-description: Creating Admin Helper Objects ms.assetid: '434d8b9a-03a8-4e91-b6ff-c692f77b342d'
+description: Creating Admin Helper Objects ms.assetid: 434d8b9a-03a8-4e91-b6ff-c692f77b342d ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Creating Admin Helper Objects

 > [!Note]
 > Indexing Service is no longer supported as of Windows XP and is unavailable for use as of Windows 8.
 Instead, use [Windows Search](https://msdn.microsoft.com/library/windows/desktop/aa965362) for client side search and [Microsoft Search Server Express]( http://go.microsoft.com/fwlink/p/?linkid=258445) for server side search.

 The [Admin Helper API](programming-apis.md#-idxs-admin-helper-api) provides the [**AdminIndexServer**](iadminindexserver.md), [**CatAdm**](icatadm.md), and [**ScopeAdm**](iscopeadm.md) objects for managing the tasks, catalogs, and scopes of Indexing Service.
 An application can use these objects, for example, to start, pause, or stop Indexing Service; set, get, or add a catalog; or set, get, or add a scope for a catalog.